 - 3 cups ham or chicken stock

-The dish was very tasty, delicious, warm, and comforting, especially for this time of the year when it is still cold.
-I already have requests for a repeat of the dish and will oblige soon but it will be corned beef and cabbage for Sunday.
+This Dublin Coddle was very tasty, delicious, warm, and comforting, especially for this time of the year when it is still cold.
+I already have requests for a repeat of the dish and will oblige soon but it will be Corned Beef and Cabbage for Sunday. 🙂

-Here are the other recipes for St. Patrick’s Day (or any day)…
+Here are the other recipes for St. Patrick’s Day or any day.
+Simply click on the link or picture to view the recipe.